 F-86F also has various types such as 25, 35, 40, the length and shape of the main wing are slightly different.
 Due to this difference, fighter performance such as dogfights is quite different.
 This time it is the final type called F-86F-40.

 The nickname of the F-86F in the JASDF is Kyokko (light of the morning sun).
 It was active from 1955 to 1982.
 The Japan Air Self Defense Force was established in 1954, it is the main fighter aircraft of the time of foundation.

 The maximum speed is 1,105 km/h.
 Sonic speed Mach 1 is 340m per second, 1,225km/h, so it is not yet a supersonic fighter.
 It is not an absolute figure because the sound speed changes with the air temperature and atmospheric pressure in the sky.

 I attached the red cover of the air intake and the jet engine nozzle.
 It is temporarily fastened with Pit-Multi, it will come off if you would like to remove it.
 After decorating it on the shelf, I don’t move it too much.

-The decal of this kit, pretty easy to attach and the color is vividly and very good.
+The decal of this kit, pretty easy to attach, and the color is vivid and very good.
 I thought it was like Cartograf’s decal in an Academy kit, this was also a special edition made by Cartograf.
 Actually, I did not notice the stage of sticking decals, one of the selling points of this kit is that this special decal.

-I did not think so deeply since I painted the base color in black, a slight gradation has given to some silver areas and I think that there is a fun of the modeling.
+I did not think so deeply since I painted the base color in black, a slight gradation has been given to some silver areas and I think that there is fun in the modeling.
 Inking is also effective.
 I made silver aircraft many times, the surface finish was rough, it’s difficult.